gaehlerm/SoftwareEngineering/README.md

 “I think I’m a much better programmer now than I used to be, even though I know less about the details in each programming language I work in.” – Michael Feathers, Working Effectively with Legacy Code, p.311

 A very frequent question from beginners is “which programming language should I learn”.
 Some may have read somewhere that programming language A is better than language B for some very obscure reason.
-The very simple answer is: "It doesn't matter too much."
+The very simple answer is: It doesn't matter too much.

 I really want to emphasize that you shouldn’t learn a programming language in too much detail.
 Reading a small book about the language you want to use is certainly a good start.
 A small book, not a big one.
 The rest you can search in the internet as you need it along the way.
 Google and Stackoverflow are a better help than your vague three-year-old memory.
 It is much more important that you learn how to program in general.
 To understand the general concepts.
 The concepts are easier to understand and more powerful than some syntax.

 But as you asked for a programming language, I would briefly like to give my point of view.
 Though it is highly biased.
-I know python and C++ and a little bit about Java and JavaScript due to the programming books that I read.
+I know C++ and python and a little bit about Java and JavaScript due to the programming books that I read.
 If you work in a field where one specific programming language is used, you should certainly learn that one, even if it’s just Matlab.

 As I am a scientist, I would recommend python as a first programming language.
 Javascript is a viable alternative for non-scientists.
 They are both scripting languages that don’t need a compiler and are fairly easy to get started.
 As they use duck typing, you don’t need inheritance to define an interface.
 Any two objects that have the same interface can be exchanged in the code.
 And there is no need to learn anything about pointers or memory allocation like in the old days.

 I would not recommend learning Java or C++ as a first programming language, even though I used quite some C++ code in this book.
 They are too complicated and it takes much more time understanding the language itself.
-Instead you should learn how to apply the principles taught in this book and elsewhere and improve your code.
-Of course, later on in your career it makes sense to learn one of these languages.
-They are still among the most widely used.
+Instead you should learn how to apply the principles taught in this book and elsewhere to improve your code.
+Of course, later on in your career it makes sense to learn many more languages.
+Java and C++ are still among the most widely used.
 Not because they are better, but simply because there are so many old projects around.

 C++ and Java are static typed, have to be compiled and use inheritance to define interfaces.
 Learning new languages will show you other ways of thinking about some problems.
 It opens up more job opportunities as well.
 But it’s nothing you need to know when you just start programming.

+## Existing programming languages

 Programming languages and APIs share the same difficulties.
-It would be easy to create a new programming language that is clearly better than the existing one.
+It would be easy to create a new programming language that is clearly better than an existing one.
 But there are millions of programmers that already use the current languages and their code is worth billions.
 You cannot update such quantities of code, only because there are a few new features that make the code a little bit shinier or more performant.
 Instead, there are thousands of developers making suggestions how the current programming languages could be improved without breaking compatibility.
 A team of experts will debate about all kind of possible issues before a new feature or internal change will be accepted into the standard of a programming language.

 For example: In C++ there is the boost library.
 Pretty much everyone programming C++ knows it.
-It is certainly the most commonly used third party library and has ahigh-quality standard.
+It is certainly the most commonly used third party library and has a high-quality standard.
 The boost library contains hundreds of very important libraries that are not part of the C++ standard library.
 Usually new features are first implemented and tested as a boost library.
 Only once a new feature has been used and tested by the community for a few years, it might be accepted into the C++ standard library.
 This is how the smart pointers and the filesystem library made their way into the standard.

+## Code examples

 There are quite few code examples in this book.
 Most concepts that I explain here can be explained with real world examples.
 And I want to teach you concepts, not syntax.
 The code should be really simple.
 In some cases I will still use code examples.
 These are written in Python or C++, whatever is more appropriate.
 It’s not a deliberate choice, it’s just the programming languages that I know.
 I’ll try to explain the examples such that you can roughly understand them, even if you don’t know the programming language.
 I promise that the syntax will be very simple to understand.
 It requires only the very basics.